leilaicruz/swc-git-lecture-notes/ssh-explanation.md

 paginate: true
 ---

+# SSH short explanation

-# **Secure Shell (SSH)** is a cryptographic network protocol for operating network services securely over an unsecured network by providing a secure channel to connect an SSH client with an SSH server.
+## **Secure Shell (SSH)** is a cryptographic network protocol for operating network services securely over an unsecured network by providing a secure channel to connect an SSH client with an SSH server.

 ---